gjarnling/udacity-build-a-portfolio-site/README.md

 * Main content
 * Footer

 Even tho this isn't a design course I made some overall decisions regarding the design.
 I chose to use the [Futura PT font from Paratype](http://www.paratype.com/pstore/fonts/Futura-PT.htm) served by [Adobe TypeKit](https://typekit.com/) as my font for the whole site.
 For colors I went with a dark grey and several different opacities, inspired by the [Google Material Design guidelines](https://material.google.com/).

 I also chose to use the [Google Material Design Web Icon Font](https://design.google.com/icons/) for smaller icons.
 The main source of colors come from the header image, an abstract painting.
+To add some more contrast I also added a background to the site, mainly visible in the lower part.
+The header image is the only image used on the site that is a rasterized image (JPEG), the rest are vectorised SVG files to keep the file sizes as small as possible without losing the ability to scale.

-I decided to do as the course had taught me and work from small to big.
-For the first, small layout, everything is stacked on top of each other.
+Working from small to big, in the small layout everything is stacked on top of each other.
 Using the content as guidance I found out I needed three major breakpoints:

 * 600 pixels: Change header and present main content in two columns
 * 870 pixels: Present main content in three columns